demonkeyfire/sudoku_solver/README.md

 The main file for deciding where to put new numbers in the puzzle is 'solver.py'.
 The reading in of the sudoku puzzle and outputting of the finished product and instructions will be separated out into different files.
 Looking to understand and use pythong library file structure with a simple front script that will call the solver, input and output libraries.

+1. A row, column or 3x3 array that has a single missing number can solved, i.e. finding the last number, using the function 'single_number()'.
+Initially the function checks to see if the whole array has been solved.
+The function checks in all rows, columns and slices (in that order) whether there is more than one missing number (a 0) and if there is only a single missing value will calculate what the missing number is and fill the missing value with that calculated number.

+2.

 ## Output

 A text file that shows the sudoku puzzle as it is solved number by number and the instructions for each number.